Key Takeaways

 Wizz Air Cluj-Napoca Marathon

-Wizz Air Cluj-Napoca Marathon is the most important running event in Transylvania.
+The Wizz Air Cluj-Napoca Marathon is the most important running event in Transylvania.
 Under the slogan „Grow your wings!
 Be a legend in Transylvania!” the marathon is an international running competition, AIMS certified, which puts our city on the European map of high-caliber running events.

 Cluj Days